This article lists common questions that we receive about Chintaro Cloud.

-We use a platform called Parallels Remote Application Server that extends Windows Terminal Services by using a customised shell and virtual channel extensions over the Microsoft RDP protocol.
+We use a platform called Parallels Remote Application Server that extends Windows Terminal Services by using a customised shell, along with virtual channel extensions over the Microsoft RDP protocol.
 For more information about Parallels, please see this link: https://www.parallels.com/au/products/ras/remote-application-server/

 Users can choose to open Chintaro Cloud via the Parallels Client on their desktop or by opening Parallels RAS HTML5 Gateway from a web browser.

-Parallels enable us to 'publish' applications to our users such as Chintaro, Microsoft Word, Excel, Outlook and File Explorer.
-At the moment, with a local copy of Chintaro, Chintaro is running reports, word merges and sending emails with your local Microsoft Office Suite and File Explorer.
+Parallels enables us to 'publish' applications to our users such as Chintaro, Microsoft Word, Excel, Outlook and File Explorer.
+At the moment, with a local copy of Chintaro, Chintaro runs reports, word merges and sends emails with your local Microsoft Office Suite and File Explorer.
 As soon as a user goes 'live' with Chintaro Cloud, you will also need access to these programs which we publish to you from Parallels.
 The Chintaro Cloud database is held on an external server so we give users access to these programs through their Parallels logins which is accessing their profile on our server.

 Parallels allows us to manage who has access to what database.
 The first 'gate' is Parallels that requires a username and password and the second 'gate' is Chintaro.
 Users will have new credentials to log into Parallels with and then credentials to log into Chintaro with as well.
 It is important to note that Parallels has a save feature so the users (or IT) will only need to enter the credentials into Parallels once and then they can log in by double-clicking on the connection.

 How can I print while in Chintaro Cloud?